Kralja Tomislava 7

 Walking the city walls at noon might sound like a good idea… until you end up looking and feeling like a red crab.

-One thing many visitors don’t realize is that tap water in Dubrovnik is excellent.
-It comes from local springs, is tested daily, and you can refill your bottle at the historic Onofrio fountains in the Old Town.
+Yes, tap water in Dubrovnik is safe to drink, and visitors can refill bottles at public fountains, including the historic Onofrio fountains in the Old Town.

-The historic center is pedestrian-only and full of beautiful stone staircases.
-That’s part of its charm — but it’s also something to seriously keep in mind when deciding where to stay.
+Dubrovnik Old Town is pedestrian-only and full of beautiful stone staircases.
+That’s part of its charm — but it’s also something to seriously consider when deciding where to stay.

-If you’re staying inside the walls, that can also mean carrying your luggage uphill through narrow streets with no car access nearby.
+If you stay inside the city walls, you may need to carry your luggage uphill through narrow streets with no car access nearby.
 Romantic in photos, slightly less romantic when you’re dragging a suitcase in 35°C heat.

 If you hate climbing, dragging luggage, or dealing with the slightly chaotic reality that comes with a very popular destination, you may be much happier staying in Lapad or another neighborhood outside the Old Town.
 You’ll still be only a short bus ride away from the historic center, but with beaches, easier movement, restaurants, and a much more relaxed pace.